Partial regularity for local minimizers of variational integrals with lower order terms: Abstract

 \section{Abstract}

 We consider functionals of the form

 where $\Omega\subseteq\R^n$ is open and bounded.
-The integrand $F\colon\Omega\times\R^N\times\R^{N\times n}\to\R$ is assumed to satisfy the classical assumptions of a polynomial $p$-growth and strong quasiconvexity.
-In addition, $F$ is H\"older continuous in its first two variables uniformly with respect to the third variable, and bounded below by a quasiconvex function depending only on $z\in\R^{N\times n}$.
-We establish that, for every $\alpha\in(0,1)$, strong local minimizers of $\mathcal{F}$ are of class $\CC^{1,\alpha}$ in a subset $\Omega_0\subseteq\Omega$ with $\Omega_0$ of full $n$-dimensional measure.
-This extends the partial regularity result for strong local minimizers by Kristensen and Taheri (2003) to the case where the integrand depends also on $u$.
+The integrand $F\colon\Omega\times\R^N\times\R^{N\times n}\to\R$ is assumed to satisfy the classical assumptions of a power $p$-growth and the corresponding strong quasiconvexity.
+In addition, $F$ is H\"older continuous with exponent $2\beta\in(0,1)$ in its first two variables uniformly with respect to the third variable, and bounded below by a quasiconvex function depending only on $z\in\R^{N\times n}$.
+We establish that strong local minimizers of $\mathcal{F}$ are of class $\CC^{1,\beta}$ in an open subset $\Omega_0\subseteq\Omega$ with $\mathcal{L}^n(\Omega\setminus\Omega_0)=0$.
+This partial regularity also holds for a certain class of weak local minimizers at which the second variation is strongly positive and satisfying a $\mathrm{BMO}$-smallness condition.
+This extends the partial regularity result for local minimizers by Kristensen and Taheri (2003) to the case where the integrand depends also on $u$.
 Furthermore, we provide a direct strategy for this result, in contrast to the blow-up argument used for the case of homogeneous integrands.

 \textbf{Key words:} \textit{Strong local minimizers, regularity, quasiconvexity}

 \textsc{MSC (2010):} 35B65, 35J50, 35J60, 49N99 \textsc{Date:} \today{}